mcrowder65/rejecting-promise-TEACHING/script.md

 So far we've only learned about 2 promise statuses: fulfilled and pending.

-When we call `.then` on our pending promise, it resolves the promise, and fulfills the value.
+When we call `.then` on our pending promise, it resolves that promise, and fulfills the value.

 What happens if an error is thrown in the code where the promise was generated?